Woman using washing conditioner in washing machine

 The Truth About Using Fabric Softener on Dog Beds – Don’t Risk Your Furry Friend’s Health!

+Can you use fabric softener on dog beds?
 Using fabric softener on dog beds is not recommended, as it can cause skin irritation and respiratory problems in dogs.
-Fabric softeners contain chemicals that coat the fibers of fabric, making them feel softer and reducing static.
+Fabric softeners contain chemicals that coat the fibbers of fabric, making them feel softer and reducing static.
 However, these chemicals can also leave a residue on the fabric that can be harmful to dogs.

 Here are some reasons why you should avoid using fabric softener on dog beds: